zamantousif/tower-defence/Meeting-notes.md

 1. Tousif + Julius: Add abstract class implementations so that further implementation could begin.
 2. Team: Take the repository into use and report any issues with CMake/SFML.

+# Meeting 16.11.2021 18::00

+**Participants**:
+1. Julius Järvilinna
+2. Tousif Zaman
+3. Tomi Mikkola
+4. Konsta Kemppainen

+## Discussion/ Summary of works
+1. Everyone has now been able to compile the project using CMake
+2. Basic planning of 5 towers has now been done
+3. We went over how to handle merge requests and when git rebase should be used

+## What’s next?
+1. Tousif will continue work on implementing abstract classes (object, tower, enemy, projectile) and a basic version of Game() class
+2. Konsta will work on the technical implementation of maps (although he’s very very busy this week!).
+3. Julius will design what kind of enemies and an enemy theme will be used
+4. Tomi will make art for at least one map and several towers and projectiles

+## Project status (as of 16.11.2021 20::30)
+Short summary of current project status.
+1. Code compiles with CMake for everyone
+2. We went cross-platform and cross-compiler way with MSVC, Linux and different set of compilers used to build the project
+3. Initial version of abstract class for game Object is added
+4. We have more clarity on the tower and enemy implementations

+## Challenges
+1. We might have to render and update to GUI at the same time, there is concern about data races.

+### TODOs
+1. Implement GUI

+# Meeting 23.11.2021 18::00

+**Participants**:
+1. Julius Järvilinna
+2. Tousif Zaman
+3. Tomi Mikkola

+## Discussion/ Summary of works
+1. Tomi showed the artwork he’s been working on: many towers, enemies and a map.
+2. Julius has designed several enemies
+3. Tousif has worked on the abstract classes and showed us how to do unit tests

+## What’s next?
+1. Tomi will work on the GUI
+2. Julius will begin proper tower implementation
+3. Tousif will wrap up the Enemy class implementation and add some pending tests for other classes.
+4. We need to figure out GUI and MAP implementations.

+## Project status (as of 23.11.2021 20::30)
+1. We have basic versions of sprites for the game objects and the map.
+2. We added some base implementations and test cases.
+3. We revisited the class diagram and made some corrections/additions.

+## Challenges
+1. We need to pick up more on the implementation part of the project.